 The high cost of living, prices of homes and taxes are large impediments in the Town.
-The Town will continue to increase supply of affordable units by working with developers to construct affordable housing units under the towns affordable housing ordinance.
+The Town will continue to increase supply of affordable units by working with Suffolk County, New York State, and developers to construct affordable housing units under the towns affordable housing ordinance.
 The CDA will continue to oversee the affordable housing program and ensure new development includes adequate rental and ownership opportunities for moderate income families.

 The lack of sewers is causing concerns with water in the Town of Huntington.
 The Town will continue to seek funding to increase capacity at existing plants, and to grow the service area of the sewer systems.
+The town of Huntington along with Suffolk County have partnered together to expand the sewer district within Huntington Station through the main Corrider known as New York Avenue.
+This will be a major expansion in this area that will lead to future economic and housing development not previously capable.